Dug-F/ExploreSolarSystem/README.md

 - data caching was simpler in Next.js than in React - there was a single fetch from the Solar System Open Data api which was cached.
 This improved performance considerably.
 - server side rendering, improving the initial load time of the pages

 One unexpected learning was how much trouble the Solar System Open Data api caused.
-This is a French api and as a consequence, they keys are in French - so they include special characters (e.g. Vénus) and spaces (La Terre).
+This is a French api and as a consequence, the keys are in French - so they include special characters (e.g. Vénus) and spaces (La Terre).
 This caused issues when passing the keys around (we found that special characters and spaces were often dropped) and with key matching (matching French keys against English).
 This created an inordinate amount of debugging time and with hindsight I think we could have found a better way of approaching it.

+Overall I really enjoyed working with React and Next.js and I intend to focus a good amount of effort in furthering my knowledge of these two technologies.

 [Back to top](#explore-solar-system-project)